jisosomppi/log-analysis/salt/x509_notes.md

 Changing the server name in the `sites-available/default` file into `logserver.local` seems to fix the DNS redirection issues, since now all connections are directed to the correct domain name (even localhost!).
 After this the `.ext` file can probably be reduced to just logserver.local and its http:// and https:// variants.

 **Success!
 Next up: automating this setup with Salt and using the certificates for Rsyslog.**

+## Automating Firefox certificate addition
+Looks like the best way to add certs (from the command line) is to use certutil.
+Certutil is an official Mozilla tool, and is contained in the `libnss3-tools` apt-package.
+The program has a pretty nice manual file, which should help in adding the certificate.